-Etanercept, a tumor necrosis factor (TNF) blocker, is a dimeric fusion protein consisting of the extracellular ligand-binding portion of the human 75 kilodalton (p75) tumor necrosis factor receptor (TNFR) linked to the Fc portion of human IgG1.
-The Fc component of etanercept contains the $C{H2}$ domain, the $C{H3}$ domain and hinge region, but not the $C{H1}$ domain of IgG1.
-Etanercept is produced by recombinant DNA technology in a Chinese hamster ovary (CHO) mammalian cell expression system.
+Etanercept-ykro, a tumor necrosis factor (TNF) blocker, is a dimeric fusion protein consisting of the extracellular ligand-binding portion of the human 75 kilodalton (p75) tumor necrosis factor receptor (TNFR) linked to the Fc portion of human IgG1.
+The Fc component of etanercept-ykro contains the $C{\rm H}2$ domain, the $C{\rm H}3$ domain and hinge region, but not the $C{\rm H}1$ domain of IgG1.
+Etanercept-ykro is produced by recombinant DNA technology in a Chinese hamster ovary (CHO) mammalian cell expression system.
 It consists of 934 amino acids and has an apparent molecular weight of approximately 150 kilodaltons.

-Enbrel (etanercept) Injection in the single-dose prefilled syringe and the single-dose prefilled SureClick autoinjector is clear and colorless, sterile, preservative-free solution, and is formulated at pH $6.3 \pm 0.2$ .
+Eticovo (etanercept-ykro) Injection in the single-dose prefilled syringe is clear to opalescent, colorless to pale yellow, sterile, and preservative-free solution, and is formulated at pH $6.2 \pm 0.3$ .